xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 Connexion to the db server.
 The root password was asked by the script when installing.

-Creation of a db user since no anonymous connexion are allowed. *(security reasons: not doing querries with an admin account)*
+Creation of a db user to perform data querries - not with the admin one.

 ![](325/06.png)
 ![](325/07.png)